timescale/docs/timescaledb/overview/release-notes/index.md

 ## 2.0.1 (2021-01-28)

-This maintenance release contains bugfixes since the 2.0.0 release.
+This maintenance release contains bug fixes since the 2.0.0 release.
 We deem it high priority for upgrading.

 In particular the fixes contained in this maintenance release address issues in continuous aggregates, compression, JOINs with hypertables and when upgrading from previous versions.

-**Bugfixes**
+**Bug fixes**
 * #2772 Always validate existing database and extension
 * #2780 Fix config enum entries for remote data fetcher
 * #2806 Add check for dropped chunk on update